Reinforcement Learning from Compiler and Language Server Feedback: Reward Signals: Worked Examples

-\paragraph{Example 1: Diagnostic reduction, safe apply, confident resolution.} An agent proposes to rename \texttt{load\_data} to \texttt{read\_data}.
-Pyright reduces relevant diagnostics from $D_{t-1}{=}5$ to $D_t{=}2$ after a dry‑run, \texttt{prepareRename} succeeds and the workspace jail holds ($S_t{=}1$), and the selector relocation reports $\alpha_t{=}0.94$.
+\textbf{Example: Diagnostic reduction, safe apply, confident resolution.} An agent proposes to rename \texttt{load\_data} to \texttt{read\_data}.
+Pyright reduces relevant diagnostics from $D_{t-1}{=}5$ to $D_t{=}2$ after a dry-run, safety readiness improves from $S_{t-1}{=}0$ to $S_t{=}1$, selector confidence improves from $A_{t-1}{=}0.70$ to $A_t{=}0.94$, and no structured tool error occurs ($E_t{=}0$).
 Then